-Manhattan is positively filled with surprises . . . and plenty of secrets, too.
-In travel, as in life, there are few things more satisfying then getting in on a good secret, especially one that grants you access to a hidden gem, and NYC knows how to bury some of its biggest nightlife and culinary treasures deeper than most.
-Happily, we've done all of the detective work for you so that all you need to do is show up for an unforgettable night out on the town in these hot spots that come concealed, speakeasy-style, behind secret entrances and unmarked doors.
-Read on for our picks for Manhattan's top 10 hidden restaurants and bars, along with info on just where to find them.
-Happy hunting!
+In travel, as in life, there are few things more satisfying than getting in on a good secret, especially one that grants you access to a hidden gem.
+And New York City—"the city that never sleeps"—sure knows how to bury some of its best nightlife and culinary treasures deeper than most.
+From mixologist meccas to cozy underground enclaves and tiny eateries, we've done the detective work so that all you need to do is show up.
+But in order to access an unforgettable night out on the town in these hot spots, you need to tune into concealed entrances and unmarked doors.
+No secret handshakes needed.

-A spin-off from a couple of bartending vets behind the famed (and now-closed) mixologist mecca Milk & Honey, this tiny, industrial-style Lower East Side spot can predictably turn out killer cocktail concoctions.
-Come with an open mind – there are no set menus here, so you'll be subject to the whims of the suspender-clad bartenders, who will customize you drink du jour based on your boozy preferences.
+A spin-off from a couple of bartending vets behind the famed mixologist mecca Milk & Honey, this tiny, industrial-style Lower East Side spot can predictably turn out killer cocktail concoctions.
+Come with an open mind – there are no set menus here, so you'll be subject to the whims of the suspender-clad bartenders, who will customize your drink du jour based on your boozy preferences.

 The Back Room

 While a lot of hidden bars in NYC like to play up their speakeasy vibe, The Back Room is rare in that it actually legitimately served as one during the 1920s Prohibition days (when it was frequented by gangsters like Bugsy Siegel, Lucky Luciano, and Meyer Lansky).
 The charming old-time decor is accordingly '20s inspired, with velvet sofas, golden accents, and a fireplace.
 True to speakeasy form, cocktails are served in teacups and bottled beers in paper bags.